hashgraph/hedera-services/docs/dev/rebuilt-data-structures.md

 **side effect** on `x` must be given equal consideration.

-To achieve consistency for `x`, we must be able to rebuild all the accumulated side effects of intersecting transactions `f` from the main effects of those `f` on the Merkle state.
+To achieve consistency for `x`, we must be able to rebuild all the side effects of intersecting transactions `f` from their main effects on the Merkle state.

-## List of known rebuilt data structures
+## List of rebuilt data structures

 The following rebuilt data structures exist in Services:
 1. The [`existingRels`](https://github.com/hashgraph/hedera-services/blob/master/hedera-node/src/main/java/com/hedera/services/ledger/accounts/BackingTokenRels.java#L46) set of non-dissociated token-account relationships.